percona/pmm/docs/using/interface.md

 ## Logging in

 1. Start a web browser and in the address bar enter the server name or IP address of the PMM server host.

 2. The page loads showing the PMM login screen.

     ![!](../_images/PMM_Login.jpg)

 3. Enter the username and password given to you by your system administrator.
 The defaults are:

     - Username: `admin`

     - Password: `admin`

 4. Click *Log in*.

 5. If this is your first time logging in, you'll be asked to set a new password.
 (We recommend you do.)

-    - Enter a new password in both fields and click *Submit*.
+    - Either enter a new password in both fields and click *Submit*, or

-    or

-    - Click *Skip* to use the default password.
+    - click *Skip* to use the default password.

 6. The PMM Home dashboard loads.